Skip to content

 • Programmed Dungeon, first PDP-10 mainframe Role Playing Game, first electronic RPG on a non-classroom computer system (1976), and the first RPG to offer line-of-sight graphics and fog of war.

-• Served as one of the original five Intellivision console game programmers in 1980 in-house at Mattel; later named Director of Intellivision game development.
+• Served as one of the original five Intellivision console game programmers in 1980 in-house at Mattel, at the dawn of the Intellivision vs. Atari rivalry that dominated the first Console War; later named Director of Intellivision game development.

 • Designed Utopia (1981), first console sim game, first console “God game” or city-builder, and the first RTS game.